ae6rt/decap/README.md

 $ cd aws-resources
 $ sh create-world.sh
 ```

 You should now be able to view the following resources in your AWS
 Dashboard UI:

 * an IAM user named decap
+* a set of access credentials for use by the newly created decap user, written to the file aws.credentials
-* two S3 buckets, one named decap-console-logs and another named decap-build-artifacts
+* two S3 buckets: decap-console-logs and decap-build-artifacts
 * one DynamoDb table named decap-build-metadata
-* a set of access credentials for use by the newly created decap user
-* five policies attached to the user decap
+* five policies attached to the user decap, which are required for access to the S3 buckets and DynamoDb table

 The five policies are named: